 3. Vent Pipes

 If your home has metal vent pipes, rust and corrosion are other possible causes for leaks.
 In some cases, plastic vent pipes will still have a metal collar around the base that can collect water and rust.
-Metal pipes will also expand in the heat of the day and contract at night, and this subtle movement can loosen nails and seams around the pipe that need replacing.
+Metal pipes will also expand in the heat of the day and contract at night, and this subtle movement can loosen nails and seams around the pipe that need replacing to fix a roof leak.

 4. Missing Shingles

 Missing shingles are the characteristic sign that your roof is in need of repair.
-Depending on where it’s located, even one missing shingle can sometimes be enough to allow water to leak through your roof.
+Depending on where it’s located in Colorado Springs, even one missing shingle can sometimes be enough to allow water to leak through your roof.
 Shingles are staggered to cover the seams of adjacent shingles in layers, so a broken or missing shingle above a seam can allow water to leak through.

 Missing shingles also increase your risk of roof leaks by causing the shingles around them to deteriorate more quickly.
 Even if it is not over a seam, a missing shingle can pool water and expose adjacent shingles to water indefinitely until they wear away.
 Repairing any missing shingles as soon as possible is essential to prevent roof leaks.

-If you understand where your roof is most likely to leak, finding and repairing leaks in the future will be easier.
-Keep these tips in mind, and contact us at Empire Roofing and Restoration for all of your home’s roofing needs!
+If you understand where your roof is most likely to leak, roof leak repair will be easier in the future.
+Keep these tips in mind and contact us at Empire Roofing and Restoration in Colorado Springs to fix any roof leaks in your home!